 Everyone wants to join in on the fun, but you must be at least 16 years of age before you get behind the handles of an e-scooter.

-Please check out the VicRoads website for full information on the latest e-scooter trial rules.
-While we endeavour to ensure that information and material on this page is accurate and up to date, users should refer to the VicRoads website for definitive information on e-scooter rules and fines.
+Please check out the Transport Victoria website for full information on the latest e-scooter road rules.
+While we endeavour to ensure that information and material on this page is accurate and up to date, users should refer to the Transport Victoria website for definitive information on e-scooter rules and fines.

 For Victorians, by Victorians